elifesciences/tech-team/incidents/2024-12-10--reviewed-preprints-500.md

 *Once you have finished with the action then remove your name from the bullet point.*

-* Turn on fastly for EPP/Journal on reviewed preprints (Nathan)
+* Turn on fastly for EPP/Journal on reviewed preprints (https://github.com/elifesciences/enhanced-preprints-issues/issues/1228)
 * ?
 More descriptive logs (agree on framework for logs) (Hazal)
-* Better monitoring of services (Will/Scott)
+* ?
+Better monitoring of services (Will/Scott)
 * ?
 Google meet chat is lost after incident (Aisha)
 * ?
 Better handling of third party requests in application (Scott)
 * ?
 Incident frequency - value in recording and surfacing metrics (Ash)
-* ?
-Address clone db script failing (Nathan)
+* Address clone db script failing (https://github.com/elifesciences/enhanced-preprints-issues/issues/1226)
 * ?
-Documentation/tooling - to assist debugging and response - playbook, check status of all services and a network of dependencies (Will/Aisha)
+Documentation/tooling - to assist debugging and response - playbook (Will/Aisha)
-* ? testing for resilience (Hazal)
+* ? testing for resilience (Nathan)
 * ?
 Fake drills (Scott/Paul)
-* ?
-Longer post-mortems (All - 2 hours)
+* Schedule 2 hours for future post-mortems